1. The Vijayanagara Empire was founded in ___________.

 Explanation: He introduced a large cavalry by employing Muslim horsemen.

-12. The greatest ruler of the Sangama dynasty was:
+12. The greatest ruler of the Sangama dynasty was___________.

 A) Bukka I